sEbi3/AtariBot/README.md

 --------

-## How to create your bot application and invite it to your server using this source code
+## How to create your bot application and invite it to your server using this source code?
 <b>1.)</b> Download the source code of the bot <a href="https://github.com/sEbi3/AtariBot">[here]</a>.<br>
 <b>2.)</b> Visit the <a href="https://discord.com/developers/applications">Discord Developer Portal</a> and go to <code>Applications</code>.<br>
 <b>3.)</b> Create a new Application and open it.<br>